Whats on your feet is by far your most important part of your hiking gear.

 This would be a good choice for spring and fall trail running when temperatures are cold enough that wet feet can be a problem.

-The Ulta GTX’s are a good choice for Men’s waterproof hiking shoes.
+The Ulta GTX’s are a good choice for the most comfortable hiking shoes.

 Comfort is a very obvious and important factor when it comes to footwear for hiking because having uncomfortable shoes will ruin your hike.